 Another problem with this scenario is that the colony has a small window of opportunity.
 To raise a new queen, the colony needs two things – a fertilized egg and the ability to feed a larva royal jelly beyond its third day.

 The fertilized egg must come from the (now departed) queen – so that starts the clock.
 If she lays an egg on her last day, the colony must identify the issue and elect to raise a queen before one of the larva is three days old.
 If they realize after that time, then they will have missed the opportunity for “continuous royal jelly” for a selected larva and no queen can be produced.

-Introduce a mated queen
+Introduce a Mated Queen

-Given the time it takes to create a new queen, a common alternative is for the beekeeper to introduce a mated queen.
+Given the time to create a new queen, a common alternative is for the beekeeper to introduce a mated queen.
 These can be purchased in a queen cage, often with one or two workers with her.
 There is a significant risk of rejection by the colony.
 It is therefore important the queen is introduced in a cage, with a piece of candy at one end providing a “timer”, of sorts.
-This is similar to the process many beekeepers use when establishing a colony from a package of bees.
+This is like the process many beekeepers use when establishing a colony from a package of bees.